sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-tables/work-with-columns-and-rows/_index.md

 The following code example shows how to disable breaking rows across pages for each row in a table:

-{{< gist "aspose-words-gists" "212655df045ed6557d6a9b8ea875d8e9" "row-format-disable-break-across-pages.py" >}}
+{{< gist "aspose-words-gists" "7e7e54ead8b97457543ea46fc6bae045" "row-format-disable-break-across-pages.cs" >}}

 {{% alert color="primary" %}}

-You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Table%20spanning%20two%20pages.docx).
+You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Node.js-via-.NET/tree/main/Data/Table%20spanning%20two%20pages.docx).

 {{% /alert %}}